howdyai/botkit/readme-slack.md

 When a slash command is received from Slack, Botkit fires the `slash_command` event.

-When an outgoing webhook is recieved from Slack, Botkit fires the `outgoing_webhook` event.
+When an outgoing webhook is received from Slack, Botkit fires the `outgoing_webhook` event.

 #### bot.replyAcknowledge